Welcome to Laurier Library's Logistics & Supply Chain Management course guide.

 Note: the U.S. Tenders and Private Construction are not available to non-subscribers.

-Global logistics and SCM
+Global Logistics and SCM

 ". . .the Global Enabling Trade Report assesses the quality of institutions, policies and services facilitating the free flow of goods over borders and to their destinations.
 At the core of the report, the Enabling Trade Index benchmarks the performance of 138 economies in four critical areas: market access; border administration; transport and communications infrastructure; and regulatory and business environment.
 As a widely used reference, the report helps economies integrate global value chains and companies into their investment decisions.
 It informs policy dialogue and provides a tool to monitor progress on certain aspects of global trade."

 Started in 2011, the Supply Chain Risk Initiative explores systemic risks to global supply chains and transport networks.
 The 2012 report New Models for Addressing Supply Chain and Transport Risk examines the systemic risk landscape, highlighting the need for proactive risk management.
 The report Building Resilience in Supply Chains “explores government and industry sector views on systemic supply chain risks and building a resilience framework to manage them.”
+More reports on supply chain are available.

 "The Logistics Performance Index is an interactive benchmarking tool created to help countries identify the challenges and opportunities they face in their performance on trade logistics and what they can do to improve their performance.
 The LPI 2014 allows for comparisons across 160 countries.
 The LPI is based on a worldwide survey of operators on the ground (global freight forwarders and express carriers), providing feedback on the logistics “friendliness” of the countries in which they operate and those with which they trade."